disasterpiece9000/InstaMod-2.0/README.md

     STAND BY
     PREPARING FOR LAUNCH...

 InstaMod is a toolbox of features that moderators can implement and customize to tailor fit their needs.
-It's built with customization in mind to ensure that each subreddit can have it’s own unique configuration.
-InstaMod's deep customization options allow for it to fit seamlessly into any community.
-With a robust feature set and unlimited combinations of settings, InstaMod gives moderators an easy way to customize and moderate their community.
+With a robust feature set and unlimited combinations of settings, InstaMod gives moderators the ability to customize and moderate their community in ways that AutoModerator can't.

 To get a better idea of the customization options available, please check out the [settings documentation](https://github.com/disasterpiece9000/InstaMod-2.0/blob/master/SettingsDocumentation.md) or one of the subreddits currently using InstaMod
 * [/r/CryptoCurrency](https://www.reddit.com/r/CryptoCurrency)
 * [/r/CryptoTechnology](https://www.reddit.com/r/CryptoTechnology)
 * [/r/CryptoMarkets](https://www.reddit.com/r/CryptoMarkets)

-## Launch Features
+## Features - Flair Management

 ### User Tiers